We hope you enjoy the following guest post from Chris Brantner, the cord cutting expert behind CutCableToday.com.

 What Are the Top Three Ways to Save Money When Searching for Standalone Internet?

 If you need high speed internet, odds are you’re going to have to go back to the cable company to get it.
-However, that doesn’t mean you can’t still save plenty of money cord cutting.
+However, that doesn’t mean you can’t still save plenty of money.
 Here are three ways you can drive down the cost of your standalone internet plan:

-So if you need a broadband connection, don’t worry.
+So if you need an affordable standalone internet connection, don’t worry.
 Most people can get the internet they need and still save money.
 Just take the time to do your research before signing up with anyone.

 Chris Brantner runs CutCableToday.com, a blog dedicated to helping people find legal cable TV alternatives.
 Follow him on Twitter @CutCableToday and like him on Facebook at Facebook.com/CutCableToday.